siued/ExtractCompare-Wildbook-database-conversion/src/log.md

 - ~400 images are getting no detections, have to look into that
 - realized that i could use the python module instead of a separate docker container, so i can make the entire app in python and just compile it  into an exe
 - tried installing  the python module, getting an error because fcntl doesnt exist on windows
-- won't work, fcntl doesn't exist and therefore wildbook is mac and linux only, back to docker we go
+- won't work, fcntl library doesn't exist on windows and therefore wildbook is mac and linux only, back to docker we go

 **25.5**
 - found an overleaf template for the thesis